This statement has been published in accordance with Section 54(1) of the Modern Slavery Act 2015.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-Colleagues are able to report any suspicion of modern slavery or human trafficking under our Whistleblowing policy.
+Colleagues can report any suspicion of modern slavery or human trafficking under our Whistleblowing policy.
 This policy is to protect and support colleagues who make a non-malicious allegation in the best interests of the Newcastle Building Society Group, providing a confidential contact point and responding in an appropriate manner.

 Wherever possible we will seek to perform critical functions in-house and will only outsource functions where such arrangements will avoid undue conduct risk, operational risk, and reputational risk.
 Where we outsource functions, we perform due diligence on all outsourcing partners to satisfy ourselves of the robustness of outsourcing arrangements.
+We then undertake ongoing supplier due diligence, on at least an annual basis (depending on the criticality of the supplier) throughout the lifetime of the supplier relationship.
 This is fully documented under our Procurement & Supplier Management policy.

 We tell companies we do business with that we are not prepared to accept any form of exploitation.
 Our Contracts policy advises that no agreements should be entered into by the Society which breach any law or regulation.
 The Contracts Policy also provides that any material contract must be reviewed by our Legal Services team prior to signature who will ensure there is a clause which obliges each party to comply with all applicable laws or regulations, in force from time to time.